PBRjr/Fantasy_Novel/Magic System.md

 ## Branches of Power
 ### Basics
-Each branch allows a user to perform an ability
+Each branch gives the user two abilities.
+Using one comes at the cost of the other.

 ### How to obtain power?
 [[Need Exploration]]